The one bit of baseball that Miguel Sano never mastered with Twins

 One day when Buxton and Sano were rehabilitating injuries at the Twins' facility in Fort Myers, I asked to go fishing with them.

 I envisioned a yacht in the Gulf.
 I got a pickup parked by a ditch.
-Sano, Sano's friends and Buxton fished in a "canal" by Daniels Parkway, a busy street near the ballpark.
+Sano, his friends and Buxton fished in a "canal" by Daniels Parkway, a busy street near the ballpark.

 They were young, personable and wildly talented.
 Buxton was as fast as anyone in the game and had thrown a 100-mph pitch in high school.
 Sano was built like former Vikings great John Randle.
 Former Twin Doug Mientkiewicz, who managed them at Class A Fort Myers, predicted stardom for both, and he said that Sano was more likely to become a team leader because of his audacious competitiveness.